nicom0202/CSE138_Assignment4/README.md

 1. Data structures used:
     No data structures were used.

 2. Algorithms used:
     We used the hashlib MD5 Hash function that accepts a sequence of bytes and returns a 128 bit hash value.
 We also used ```.encode()``` to convert the string into bytes to be acceptable by hash function & ```.hexdigest()``` to return the encoded data in hexadecimal format.
 The ```int(..., 16)``` converts the hexidecimal string from ```.hexdigest()``` into an integer.
 Finally we use ```% shard-count``` to map this integer to one of the shard IDs.

 3. Rationale:
+    The rationale of doing this was to avoid using a Consistent Hashing approach because of the complexity of Consistent Hashing.
+The main reason for our simplier approach is to avoid having to remap keys when a replica goes down in Consistent Hashing.
+Using this method will always ensure that a key:value pair will get mapped to the same shard-group even if a replica goes down.
+Although more key:value pairs will have to be moved in a reshard, this approach allows us not to move key:value pairs everytime a replica goes down.

 ### (4) Approach to Divide Nodes into Shards
 On startup or when a replica broadcasts their view, all replicas will hold a ```view_list``` that contain everyone's socket-addresses.
 Everyone will then sort these views using ```view_list.sort()```.